0xAX/linux-insides/Booting/linux-bootstrap-6.md

 Both are defined in the [arch/x86/boot/compressed/kaslr.c](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/kaslr.c) source code file.

 Let's look at the implementation of the `mem_avoid_init` function.
-The main goal of this function is to store information about reseved memory regions described by the `mem_avoid_index` enum in the `mem_avoid` array and create new pages for such regions in our new identity mapped buffer.
-Numerous parts fo the `mem_avoid_index` function are similar, but let's take a look at the one of them:
+The main goal of this function is to store information about reseved memory regions with descriptions given by the `mem_avoid_index` enum in the `mem_avoid` array and to create new pages for such regions in our new identity mapped buffer.
+The `mem_avoid_index` function does the same thing for all elements in the `mem_avoid_index`enum, so let's look at a typical example of the process:

 ```C
 mem_avoid[MEM_AVOID_ZO_RANGE].start = input;